6 min read

 It was my cue.
 I stepped beside him.
 Hundreds of eyes focused on me.
 For a moment, my entire body froze.
 I have no problem with public speaking, but that urge to warn them reared again.

-Forcing myself to continue, I said, "The next six months will be the hardest, most rewarding of your life.
+Forcing myself to continue, swallowing the urge to denounce this entire charade, I said, "The next six months will be the hardest, most rewarding of your life.
 I will be here every step of the way, keeping you on the path.
 Your success is my success, and your failure could mean the destruction of the colony."
 For the record, my father wrote this speech when he was the Overseer in charge of training.
 "So, be assured, I will do everything in my power to see to your success."

 I gestured to the trainers.
 They had everyone rise and raise their right hands.
 One inductee whispered, "Oh fuck."

-Raising my right hand, I said, "Repeat after me.
-I, state your name, do solemnly swear before Almighty God to uphold peace and defend New Covenant against all threats, within and without.
-I will bear true allegiance to militia command, obey all orders without question, and serve with righteousness and resolve.
+Raising my right hand, I recited the oath, pausing so they could say it themselves, "Repeat after me.
+I, state your name, do solemnly swear before Almighty God to uphold peace and defend New Covenant against all threats, within and without...
+I will bear true allegiance to militia command... obey all orders without question... and serve with righteousness and resolve...
+There is no force on Earth strong enough to sway my loyalty...
 So help me God."

 When the last echoes died away, the trainers ordered the newest Catechumens from the chapel.
-I watched them go and pretended my chest didn't feel like a giant had stomped it flat.
+I watched them go and pretended my chest wasn't tightening around my lungs.
 I was part of the problem with the colony, and all I could do was leave these young men to their fate.
 Prioritizing my son felt like a betrayal.

 "James.
 Follow me."